-This chapter looks at what happens downstream of the plantations: sawmilling, furniture making, paper and pulp production etc.
+This page looks at what happens downstream of the plantations: sawmilling, furniture making, paper and pulp production etc.

 |Pulp milling Wood chip Fibre board From which come: (i) paper & paper products (ii) wood products||Mining timber Sawn lumber From which come: (i) wood products (ii) wood furniture||Treated poles||Charcoal|

 The future demand for wood will depend on factors like global population growth, increasing living standards and wood’s cost competitiveness compared to substitute products.
 It is important to note that the forest-based industries go beyond wood-processing, furniture, pulp and paper.
 Through scientific advances like nano-technology they now provide raw material for the clothing and textiles, pharmaceuticals, rheology and food-processing sector.